Caregiving Course

 • You will only be allowed to take your final exam and earn your certificate once you have paid in full.

-• You may also pay by cash or card at the college.
-If you pay the full amount of R15,000 upfront in cash, then you earn a 10% discount!
-This means that you only pay R13,500.
+• You may also pay by cash or card at the college. : If you pay the full amount of R15 000 upfront in class, then you earn a 10% discount!
+This means that you only pay R13 500.

 Theory Lessons - Caregiving Theory Breakdown